- Morbid Must-Reads: 2017 Fall Reading List

 Since the theft of the headstone in 2000, his grave remains unmarked.

 In 1962, the miscellaneous pieces of human remains collected from the house following Gein’s arrest, as well as bones discovered on the property by workers later in May of 1960, were buried in a cemetery plot purchased by the state.
 If the location of this burial was ever disclosed, I am not aware of it.
-As with the missing hunters, the death of Henry Gein, the mystery man whom some believed helped Ed dig up graves, and other anomalies surrounding the Gein story…some things may have to remain a mystery.
+As with the missing hunters, the death of Ed’s brother Henry, the unidentified man whom some believed helped Ed dig up graves, and other anomalies surrounding the Gein story…some things may have to remain a mystery.